felipebalotim/felipebalotim/README.md

-### Hi there, I'm Felipe! :vulcan_salute:
+### :vulcan_salute: Hello, I'm Felipe, backend developer!

-I am a developer with a passion for coding and learning new tech.
+I'm a developer with a passion for coding and learning new tech.

+- 🔭 Currently developing projects using Java, Spring Boot, and Angular<br>
+- 🌱 Focused on learning software development with an emphasis on performance and scalability<br>
+- ⚡ Fun fact: I love coffee and coding to some good old rock 'n roll ☕

 #### Languages and skills:
 - PHP, Java, JavaScript, C#, Node.js, Nest.js, Angular, React, Docker.